How to Format Number to Millions in Excel (6 Easy Ways)

 Read More: How to Apply Custom Format Cells in Excel

-6. Applying Conditional Formatting for Number Format
+Method 6 – Applying Conditional Formatting for the Number Format

 STEPS:

-• After that, click on Conditional Formatting.
+• Click on Conditional Formatting.

-• From the drop-down menu select the New Rules option.
+• From the drop-down menu, select the New Rules option.

 Excel Number Format Millions

-• Then, click on Format.
+• Click on Format.

-• Now, again the format cells window will open up.
-So, go to Custom > type #,##0,,”M”.
-Then OK.
+• The format cells window will open.
+Go to Custom and type #,##0,,”M”.

 Excel Number Format Millions